-Designing invisible interaction that plays with the senses are a key trend in design thinking, where the experience of the receiver somehow beyond the visual outlook should be hands-on-useful.
+Designing an invisible interaction that plays with the senses are a key trend in design thinking, where the experience of the receiver somehow beyond the visual outlook should be hands-on-useful.
 This could mean sound, touch or something else that attract attention for the human senses.
-One example is Tobii’s eye-tracking technology that is being integrated into more and more devices.

-This is also the intersection where design meets neuroscience, where the keyword for the designer is neuroplasticity and the task is to design to interact in ways that make the brain change and adapt.
-To in the next step lead to reshaping behaviour and experience in the direction that the designer targets with her or his work, in addition, this is basically what learning design is all about.
+This is also the intersection where design meets neuroscience.
+Where the keyword for the designer is neuroplasticity.
+While the task is to design to interact in ways that make the brain change and adapt.
+To in the next step lead to reshaping behaviour and experience in the direction that the designer targets with her or his work.
+In addition, this is basically what learning design is all about.

 The purpose of the format is to with interactivity empower stories and other content in the form of a book to increase motivation, inspiration as well as make learning more effective.
 The outcome is thereby an empowering experience of the book’s timeless power.
 Storyteller PublishingLab and Storyteller On Demand